OhioBob/BetterSRBs/README.md

 ## Installation Instructions

-1. Download BetterSRBs v1.0.10.
+1. Download BetterSRBs v1.1.0.

 2. Copy from [Download]\GameData\ to [KSP]\GameData\ the folder BetterSRBs and all its contents.

 ## New Parts

-BetterSRBs adds parts to fill the need for larger SRBs in the stock game.
+BetterSRBs adds parts to fill the need for a more diverse range of SRBs in the stock game.
 The parts added are just rescaled duplicates of existing parts, though with new textures to give them a distinctive appearance.
 There are now 1.875-meter versions of the Thumper and Kickback solid fuel boosters.
 Also added is a 1.875m nose cone and a 1.875 x 1.25m adapter.

 ## Recommended Mods